 About Braziers Park:

-Braziers Park School of Integrative Social Research is a community, a residential college and an architectural treasure hidden deep in the south Oxfordshire countryside.
-It was founded in 1950 as a progressive educational trust, and is the UK's longest-running 'intentional community'.
+Braziers Park School of Integrative Social Research is an ecologically-minded community, a residential college and an architectural treasure hidden deep in the south Oxfordshire countryside.
+It was founded in 1950 as a progressive, not-for-profit educational trust, and is the UK's longest-running 'intentional community', which continues to explore co-existence, collective work and our place in nature.
 Braziers' community members share responsibility for running the mansion house, 55 acres of land, organic kitchen garden and livestock, facilitating courses and organising events assisted by visiting volunteers from around the world.

 Documentary on Braziers Park: https://vimeo.com/221863085